Ça plane pour moi

-"Ça plane pour moi" ([sa plan puʁ mwa]) is a 1978 song by Belgian musician Plastic Bertrand, though its vocals were actually performed by Lou Deprijck, the record's producer and composer.
-"Jet Boy, Jet Girl", a song by Elton Motello, has the same backing track that was later used in "Ça plane pour moi".
+"Ça plane pour moi" ([sa plan puʁ mwa]) is a 1977 song by Belgian musician Plastic Bertrand.
+The music is also used in the 1977 song "Jet Boy, Jet Girl" by Elton Motello.

-The song has been covered by many artists, though Plastic Bertrand's original recording was the most successful, reaching No. 8 on the UK charts in the summer of 1978.
-While mainly regarded as a punk song, "Ça plane pour moi" has also been described as parody punk and as new wave.
-The song's name is a French idiomatic expression that is best translated as "everything's going well for me" (literally: "it is gliding for me").
+The song has been covered by many artists, though the original recording was the most successful, reaching No. 8 on the UK Singles Chart in mid-1978.
+While mainly regarded as a punk rock song, "Ça plane pour moi" has also been described as new wave and as a parody or pastiche of punk rock.
+The title is a French idiom that is best translated as "this works for me" (literally: "it is gliding for me").